BrownTian/DeepLearning_DeepCNN_Lib/README.md

 # DeepLearning_DeepCNN_Lib
 This Repo is a demo of an open source DeepCNN library built by Professor Jeremy Watt and Bowen Tian.
-The API will be published recently, and there are some good experiments on toy dataset: MNIST and Cifar-10.
+The formal API will be published recently, and there are some good experiments on toy dataset: MNIST and Cifar-10.

 ## How to set our DeepCNN API